jokius/ansible-repetition/README.md

 Ansible new project generator
 ===================

-It is a simple Ansible playbook for creating a new project using RoR  Docker
+It is simple Ansible playbook for RoR project generation using Docker

 How to use
 -------------